 Unfortunately, among Muslims, there is sometimes a little bit of ethnocentrism, maybe it is an inferiority complex when it comes to the Islamic System of Inheritance.
 People sometimes believe that the system that exists presently within the United States is somehow superior to the system of inheritance in Islam.
 There is no possible way that this can be true.
 This is because Islam has a uniform system of succession while no such thing exists in the United States.

-Some see it as a good thing that the United States, (where inheritance is governed by state law) does not have a uniform system and you can do whatever it is that you want.
-Indeed, from our perspective, as a minority religion in the United States, it is helpful to have a system where you can do whatever you want.
+Some see it as a good thing that US States do not have a uniform system and you can do whatever it is that you want.
+Indeed, from our perspective, as a minority religion, it is helpful to have a system where you can do whatever you want.
 That way, we can follow our values.
 Even so, the lack of a system can be damaging for society because it allows for things like vanity, manipulation and a wide range of potential family conflicts.

 There is a world of difference between having a right to inheritance and having no right to inheritance Islam; there is such a right.
 In American popular culture, there is one plot device that has been employed a few times before: a testator (somebody who is writing a last will or living trust) provides instructions that unless the movie’s (or novel’s) hero gets married by a certain age, he will get cut out.
 There are some real-world examples of this type of planning.
 Famously, Leona Helmsley would cut out relatives who failed to visit her mausoleum and sign her guestbook.
 He trustee monitored this guestbook.